 Am I affected?

-You can test whether your browser is leaking your true IP address through WebRTC by visiting our very own VPN leak testing tool!
+You can check for WebRTC leaks by using our very own VPN leak testing tool!

 Here we can clearly see that I have a WebRTC leak.
 The website can see my VPN server’s IP, but can also see real local (UK) IP address.
 Bad!